insertish/dotfiles/README.md

 ## Setup Scripts

-Configure for Linux or macOS:
+Configuration for Linux or macOS:

 ```bash
 # conf unix